Anti-corporate activism

 Anti-corporate activism is activism directed against the private sector, particularly larger corporations.
-It is premised on the belief that the activities and impacts of big business are detrimental to the public good and democratic process.
+It is based on the belief that the activities and impacts of big business are detrimental to the public good and the democratic process.

 Disagreements with corporations

-Activists argue that corporate globalization has displaced traditional industrial economies by emphasizing international trade and globalization, spurring financial deregulation.
-As more economies have embraced free-market approaches and deregulation, the power and autonomy of corporations has grown.
+International trade and financial deregulation facilitated corporate globalization.
+As more economies have embraced free markets and deregulation, the power and autonomy of corporations have grown.

 Opponents of corporate globalization believe that governments need greater powers to control the market, limit or reduce corporate power, and eliminate rising income inequality.
 Usually on the political left, anti-corporate globalization activists rail against corporate power and advocate for reduced income gaps and improved economic equity.

-Activists believe that large multinational corporations have too much influence, deploying contracted and employed lobbyists to advance their political and economic agendas around the world and increase corporate profits.
+Anti-corporate activists believe that large multinational corporations gained too much influence by hiring lobbyists to advance their political and economic agendas worldwide and to increase corporate profits.

 Counter-arguments

-The defenders of corporations such as Ron Arnold highlight that governments do legislate in ways that restrict the actions of corporations (see Sarbanes-Oxley Act) and that lawbreaking companies and executives are routinely caught and punished, usually in the form of monetary fines.
-Governments, if democratically elected, may be the most legitimate mechanism by which to guide and control corporate activities.
+The defenders of corporations, such as Ron Arnold, highlight that governments legislate in ways that restrict the actions of corporations and that lawbreaking companies and executives are routinely caught and punished, usually in the form of monetary fines.

-In addition, from the perspective of business ethics it is argued that chief executives are not inherently more evil than anyone else and so are no more likely to attempt unethical or illegal activity than the general population.

 Alliances

-Anti-corporate activists often ally with other activists, such as environmental activists or animal-rights activists, in condemning the business practices of organizations such as the McDonald's Corporation (see McLibel) and forestry company Gunns Limited (see Gunns 20).
+Anti-corporate activists often ally with other activists, such as environmental activists or animal-rights activists, in condemning the business practices of organizations such as McDonald's Corporation (McLibel) and forestry company Gunns Limited (Gunns 20).

-In recent years, the number of books (Naomi Klein's 2000 No Logo being a well-known example) and films on the subject has increased such as The Corporation which have to a certain extent supported anti-corporate politics.
+In recent years, the number of books (Naomi Klein's 2000 No Logo being a well-known example) and films on the subject has increased, such as The Corporation, which has to a certain extent supported anti-corporate politics.